Skip to content

 LeftRight

 Three US service members were killed and five seriously wounded, CENTCOM confirmed.
-No location, unit, branch of service, or circumstances have been disclosed.
-These are the first American combat deaths of the conflict.
+No details on location or circumstances were released.
+These are the first US combat deaths of the conflict.

 The president threatened to raze Iran's missile production and destroy its navy — rhetoric that outstrips the bounded framing of the opening strikes by a wide margin.